NOVA Secure File-Sharing

-NOVA is a privacy-first, decentralized file-sharing primitive for NEAR dApps, empowering user-owned AI at scale.
-NOVA enables secure storage and sharing of sensitive data (e.g., datasets for AI agent fine-tuning) without centralized intermediaries, leveraging group key management, IPFS, and NEAR smart contracts.
+NOVA is a privacy-first, decentralized file-sharing primitive, empowering user-owned AI at scale with encryted data persistence.
+NOVA enables secure storage and sharing of sensitive data (e.g., datasets for AI agent fine-tuning) without centralized intermediaries, leveraging group key management, IPFS, NEAR smart contracts, and verifiable TEEs via Shade Agents.

 NOVA fills critical gaps in NEAR’s ecosystem β€”no native encrypted persistence for TEEs, Intents, or Shade Agentsβ€” while inheriting NEAR’s strengths like sharding for scalability, low-cost transactions (~0.01 NEAR/gas), and AI-native tools (e.g., NEAR AI CLI).
 Whether you're building AI social platforms, DeFi apps, or autonomous agent workflows, NOVA provides a secure, verifiable data layer.